 VA Loans are one of the very few loan programs that allow you to borrower 100% of the home’s purchase price.
 Most programs require a minimum of 3.5% - 10% down payment to qualify for financing.

-Without at least a 20% down payment, all other home loan programs require the borrower to pay mortgage insurance.
+All other home loan programs may require the borrower to pay mortgage insurance without at least 20% down.
 This insurance doesn’t protect the borrower, rather insures the lender in case of mortgage default.